therealteaparty/Juicy-Brick-Breaker/README.md

 5. Particles when brick is hit
 6. Bricks rotate when hit
 7. Bricks fall off screen when hit
-8. Bricks rotate when hit
-9. Background added to game and menus
+8. Background added to game and menus

 ## References
 Typeface -- https://www.theleagueofmoveabletype.com/junction